The Fidget King and QueenFeb 25, 2019

 My mum-day tends to start like this: Remind my daughter to have breakfast.
 Remind her to brush her teeth.
 Remind her to find socks before putting on shoes, take phone, iPad, keys, bus pass.
 So far so normal teen and pre-teen.

-Usually my go-to Blend for focus is InTune, but I found that, although it is great for concentration (and a complete must-have for exams), it does not help so much with the anxiety that goes with having to cope in a loud and demanding school environment.
-I am forever trying new combinations, and found that these four oils combined make a super effective blend for short term memory, general forgetfulness, repetitive movements and fixations.
+Usually, my go-to Blend for focus is InTune, but I found that, although it is great for concentration (and a complete must-have for exams), it does not help so much with the anxiety that goes with having to cope in a loud and demanding school environment.
+I am forever trying new combinations and found that these four oils combined to make a super-effective blend for short term memory, general forgetfulness, repetitive movements and fixations.